zapier/zapier-platform/packages/cli/README-source.md

 To understand search-powered fields, we have to have a good understanding of dynamic dropdowns.

 When users are selecting specific resources (for instance, a Google Sheet), it's important they're able to select the exact sheet they want.
 Instead of referencing the sheet by name (which may change), we match via `id` instead.
 Rather than directing the user copy and paste an id for every item they might encounter, there is the notion of a **dynamic dropdown**.
 A dropdown is a trigger that returns a list of resources.
-It can pull double duty and use its results to power another trigger, search, or action in the same app.
+It can pull double duty and use its results to power another trigger, search, or action in the same integration.
 It provides a list of ids with labels that show the item's name:

 ![](https://cdn.zappy.app/2d7eeda63ff34b70f1d1788de0117181.png)

-The field's value reaches your app as an id.
+The field's value reaches your integration as an id.
 You define this connection with the `dynamic` property, which is a string: `trigger_key.id_key.label_key`.
 This approach works great if the user setting up the Zap always wants the Zap to use the same spreadsheet.
 They specify the id during setup and the Zap runs happily.

 **Search fields** take this connection a step further.
 Rather than set the spreadsheet id at setup, the user could precede the action with a search field to make the id dynamic.
 For instance, let's say you have a different spreadsheet for every day of the week.
 You could build the following zap: